apache/druid/docs/api-reference/supervisor-api.md

 ## Supervisor information

-### Get a list of active Supervisors
+### Get an array of active Supervisors

 #### URL

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor`

-Retrieves a list of active Supervisors.
-The response object is a list of strings containing the names of the Supervisors.
+Retrieves an array of active Supervisors.
+Returns a response object that includes an array of strings representing the names of the active Supervisors.
+An empty array will be returned if there are no active Supervisors.

 #### Responses